-In MPO and non-MPO areas, the Programming Screen occurs annually on project priorities before they are adopted into the Department's Five-Year Work Program, with the exception of the FIHS facilities.
+In MPO and non-MPO areas, the Programming Screen occurs annually on project priorities before they are adopted into the FDOT Five-Year Work Program, with the exception of the FIHS facilities.
 FIHS facilities will be screened during the development of the FIHS Ten-Year Plan.
 FDOT staff will be responsible for uploading the FIHS project information into the ETDM GIS database in both rural and urban areas.
-The ETAT representatives will provide technical assistance and assist FDOT in scoping technical studies necessary to satisfy NEPA and obtain project permits during the project development process.
-The programming table in the respective agency appendix identifies the information available to the ETAT during the Programming screen (via the environmental screening tool).
-The review will once again take place through the Internet and all comments will be entered directly into the environmental screening tool comment section and saved for subsequent review and use.
+The ETAT representatives will provide technical assistance and assist FDOT in scoping technical studies necessary to satisfy NEPA and assist in expediting project permits.
+The programming table in the respective AOAs identifies the information available to the ETAT during the Programming Screen (via the EST).
+The review will once again take place through the Internet, and all comments will be entered directly into the EST comment section and saved for subsequent review and use.